datanav/docs/archtecture-datamodelling.rst

 Enhancing global datasets with data from other datasets
 =======================================================

-This point is quite similar to the above point, with the only difference being that you create global properties by making a :ref:`hops <hops_function>` to another dataset (preferably global).
+This point is quite similar to the above point, with the only difference being that you create global properties by making a `hops <https://docs.sesam.io/DTLReferenceGuide.html#hops>`_ to another dataset (preferably global).

 When modelling your global dataset and seeing the need to create a global property using hops, it is one thing you need to be aware of.
 Dependency tracking does not work for hops made in a “merge”-pipe.
 This means that you have to split the global pipe into two separate pipes.
 One pipe that contains the merge rules and does the merging, this pipe should be given the “merged-“ prefix.
 The second pipe should have the merged dataset as source and contain the DTL transformations, this should be the global pipe.